Skip to main content

 Consult Dr. Ash

 Bone and joint imaging includes X-ray for fractures and arthritis, musculoskeletal ultrasound for tendons and ligaments, and MRI for soft tissue injuries like discs and ACL tears.
-We start simple and only move to MRI when the answer changes the treatment plan, especially since most back pain resolves without imaging.
+We start simple and only move to MRI when the answer changes the treatment plan, particularly since most back pain resolves without imaging.

 Whether it is a "crack" in the ankle on the El station stairs or a dull ache in the lower back from desk work, choosing the right imaging tool is the first step to recovery.
 At Fishtown Medicine, we balance the speed of X-rays with the deep-tissue detail of MRIs to keep your performance and longevity on track.
-Bad imaging decisions can put healthy people on the sidelines for months.
-Good imaging decisions answer one question and clear the path back to movement.

 What is the first-line evaluation for bone and joint pain?